SESYNC-ci/model-lang-lesson/docs/_slides/glm.md

 ### Logistic Regression

 Calling `glm` with `family = binomial` using the default "logit" link performs logistic regression.
-We can use this to model the relationship between if an individual has insurance through their employer (`HINDS1`) and wages (`WAGP`) as an example, although this is not a meaningful statistical test.
+We can use this to model the relationship between if an individual has insurance through their employer (`HINDS1`) and wages (`WAGP`).